john-curry/226a4/README.md

 Uses Floyd-Warshall shortest path algorithm to find the shortest distance between all planets as well as the number of wormholes between planets.

-The planets are represented by a Direct Graph
+The planets are represented by a Direct Graph where the weights are the distance between two planets and a wormholes is a zero weight.